deviserplatform/docs/guide/extensions/index.md

 # Extensions
-The Deviser Platform is an extensible by modules, contents, layouts and themes.
-Following sections explains each extensible components in detail:
+The Deviser Platform is extendable by modules, contents, layouts and themes.
+Following sections explains each component in detail:

 1. [Contents](contents.md)
 2. [Modules](modules.md)